Atry/MIXIN/specification.md

   - **Tags**: YAML's type tags (e.g., `!!str`, `!!int`) are not supported, as MIXIN uses its own data type system.
   - **Complex Data Types**: Data types like sets, timestamps, and ordered mappings are not supported.

-- **TOML**: Supported in its JSON-compatible subset, which includes basic data types like strings, finite numbers, booleans, and dates, but excludes date / time datatypes.
+- **TOML**: Supported in its JSON-compatible subset, which includes basic data types like strings, finite numbers, booleans, and dates, but excludes date/time datatypes.

 By utilizing these existing formats, MIXIN ensures a seamless integration with widely-used data serialization standards, making it easy to define complex data structures and configurations.